m09/readability/java/uima-corpus-creator/out/res/helper-dict.md

 Compute top translations for each score
 ---------------------------------------

-    for s in OCC LMn LMwn LMcn LMcwn; do xsltproc --stringparam "score" "$s" \
+    for s in LM LMc DLM DLMc DLMw DLMcw; do xsltproc --stringparam "score" "$s" \
             scripts/flattener.xsl \
             filteredTxt.xml | \